-Anton, if I get hurt, it won't matter; it'll only be me that suffers.
+Anton, if I get hurt, it won't matter; it will only be me that suffers there are many people who love you, and who would be shattered if you were injured.

 Mate, nothing could be further from the truth.
 It is amazing, though, how many employees have this view.
 When they are at work, they think it is alright to take a risk or two, as it is only them that will be injured.
 And that maybe true - if no-one else is close enough to be affected by your unsafe actions, only you may be injured.
 But that is where only hurting yourself ends.